Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 ### Adaptive streams in DASH manifest

-Video info may contain URL of a DASH manifest inside the `dashmpd` parameter.
+Video info may contain the URL of a DASH manifest inside the `dashmpd` parameter.
 It's not always present and some videos might never have it at all.

 To resolve metadata of these streams, you need to first download the manifest using the provided URL.
 Sometimes a manifest can be protected.
 If it is, you should be able to find the signature inside the URL — it's the value separated by slashes that comes after `/s/`.